core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The following responses codes are defined for this interface:

 Success:
-: 2.05 "Content" or 200 "OK" with an `application/link-format` or
-  `application/link-format+json` payload containing a matching entries for the lookup.
+: 2.05 "Content" or 200 "OK" with an `application/link-format`, `application/link-format+cbor`, or `application/link-format+json` payload containing matching entries for the lookup.

 Failure:
 : 4.04 "Not Found" or 404 "Not Found" in case no matching entry is found for a unicast request.